E12

 • Access fan motor: Remove the top or rear panel to locate the dryer fan housing.
 Inspect the fan impeller for broken blades or obstructions.

 • Test fan motor: With power off, spin the fan by hand; it should rotate freely.
-Check motor resistance with a multimeter.
+Check the motor's resistance with a multimeter.
 An open circuit indicates a failed motor.

-• Inspect wiring: Ensure the fan motor connector is secure and wires are intact.
+• Inspect wiring: Ensure the fan motor connector is secure and the wires are intact.

 • Replace fan assembly: If the motor is faulty or the impeller is damaged, replace the complete fan motor assembly.